-If you are going to do some home based plumbing, do yourself a favour and purchase one of these polycop pipe cutters.
-I wish I'd done so years ago; they cut the pipe accurately and very simply and cleanly; it's easy.
+If you are going to do some home-based plumbing, do yourself a favour and purchase one of these polycop pipe cutters.
+I wish I'd done so years ago; they cut the pipe accurately and very simply and cleanly; it is easy.

 With a hacksaw you get a burred edge.
 It's difficult to slip the compression ring olive on and they are more likely to leak.
-You really need to tighten them properly; don't be afraid that you'll strip the brass; a bit of putty may be necessary.
+You really need to tighten them properly; don't be afraid that you will strip the brass; a bit of putty may be necessary.

 No more leaks!

-If I was purchasing a new water pump today, I'd go to digital inverter motor technology.
+If I was purchasing a new water pump today, I would go to digital inverter motor technology.

 With the old single speed motor when the pressure in the reticulation drops below a certain level, the pump suddenly switches on, giving a familiar noise, and it operates at full power until it rises sufficiently and then abruptly turns off.

 Unlike the old pumps, these new inverter motors are almost always on, but operate at different speeds.
 This is far more efficient with significant savings in electricity, less noise and stress on the pump; they should last longer.

 They use up to 50 percent less electricity apparently and small leaks in the reticulation are not a problem.
 It would obviate having to put in an elevated storage tank, and second motor in many situations.